-Congress is currently drafting legislation to require the private sector to report cyber “incidents” to the government with the stated goal of improving broader awareness across the government of cybersecurity attacks and threat identification.
+Congress is considering legislation to require the private sector to report cyber “incidents” to the government with the stated goal of improving broader awareness across the government of cybersecurity attacks and threat identification.
 The banking/financial services sector is one of the few critical infrastructure sectors that has had mandatory cybersecurity and incident reporting requirements in law and regulation for over 20 years.
 As a result, it is important to ensure that any new requirements are harmonized and align with existing requirements for financial firms.
-The sector can also offer best practices on how to structure and achieve more effective outcomes.
+The sector can offer best practices on how to structure and achieve more effective outcomes.
+In addition to reporting from the private sector, it is critical that federal agencies and independent regulatory bodies also report incidents.
+A number of government entities hold sensitive information on businesses and consumers and should be required to report cyber incidents and notify an entity or individual whose information may be affected by a breach.
 The following is a snapshot of the main banking/financial services requirements; a myriad of others exist as well.

 1. Gramm-Leach-Bliley Act (GLBA).

 Under the GLBA and its implementing regulations, cyber incident reporting is triggered when a financial institution becomes aware of unauthorized access to sensitive customer information that is, or is likely to be, a misuse of the customer’s information.
 To ensure adherence to these requirements, regulators conduct ongoing and rigorous reviews of institutions’ operating and governance processes, including data security and data handling processes and third-party risk management measures.
 Failure to report incidents and adhere to these requirements could result in serious enforcement measures including mandatory corrective action directives, restrictions on activities and fines.